roytwu/Palindrome/README.md

-# Interview questions associated with palindromes
+# Palindrome interview questions

-📝 Questions
+🤖 Questions
 ------------

 1. Given a string (word), write a function to check if it is a permutation of a palindrome